Ben Lexcen: Death

 Lexcen died suddenly in Manly, New South Wales on 1 May 1988, of a heart attack at 52 years of age.
 He is buried at Frenchs Forest Cemetery located in Davidson, New South Wales.

 Legacy

 In 1989, the Toyota Lexcen was released by Toyota Australia in Ben Lexcen's honour.
 The car was a rebadged Holden VN Commodore and was built in Australia under the Button Plan.
 Production lasted until 1997.

 In 1988 the University of New South Wales named its newly created sports scholarships the Ben Lexcen Sports Scholarships.
 These scholarships were the first sports scholarships to be offered by an Australian university.

 In 2006, Lexcen was posthumously inducted into the America's Cup Hall of Fame.

+In popular culture

+In the 1986 miniseries The Challenge, Lexcen was portrayed by John Clayton.
+In the 2016 television series House of Bond, he was played by Paul Gleeson.